LaravelDaily/Laravel-Reservations-Course/course/02 - Admin Role for Companies.md

 }
 ```

-In the Middleware, we will abort the request if the user doesn't have an `administrator` role.
+We will abort the request in the Middleware if the user doesn't have an `administrator` role.

 **App/Http/Middleware/IsAdminMiddleware.php**:
 ```php